ACCESS-NRI/access-hive.org.au/docs/models/run-a-model/run-access-ram.md

 !!! warning
     Within the RAS, nest number 1 is always treated as the outer domain, typically encompassing the entire nested region.
 In the RNS, however, only the nests within this outer domain are counted.<br>
     As a result, nest identification numbers in the RNS are offset by one compared to those in the RAS.
-Specifically, RNS nest _NSNUM_ corresponds to RAS nest _NSNUM + 1_.
+Specifically, RNS nest _NSTNUM_ corresponds to RAS nest _NSTNUM + 1_.
 For example, nest 1 in the RNS corresponds to nest 2 in the RAS.
     {: #nest-id-mismatch }

 ###### Change the number of nests {: .no-toc }